mudzikalfahri/wefootwear-store/README.md

 - Sign up and sign In authentication
 - Incremental Static Regeneration on product page
 - Add or remove product from basket or wishlist page
-- local storage integration
+- Live search product
-- stripe for processing the payment
+- stripe for processing the payment (test mode)
+(use card number: 4242 4242 4242 4242 to complete the payment)
-- order page to display successful orders
+- order page to display successful order

 ### Clone Repository